mwitek1997/iOS-Development/README.md

 # iOS-Development
-Course Work University of California Irvine
+Course work from the University of California Irvine